hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 "You're not handling stack overflow," I interrupt my attention to whatever's happening on the screen, "you're implementing a circular buffer that loses data."

-"You're absolutely right," the LLM responds with its characteristic lack of shame.
-"Here's the corrected version..."
+"You're absolutely right" — the LLM responds with its characteristic lack of shame or self-consciousness — "Here's the corrected version..."

-But here's the beautiful part: it doesn't matter!
+But... it doesn't matter!
 This virtual machine exists purely for the sake of existing.
 The stack can overflow, underflow, or spontaneously combust.
 There are no users to disappoint, no deadlines to miss, no consequences whatsoever.
 It's the perfect programming environment: all the satisfaction of problem-solving with none of the responsibility of actually solving real problems.
 Unless I'm trying to solve a real problem...
-Uh.
+I mean, if I were to do this in _real-code_, right? right?
+No sane person would ever...

 ## The Uncomfortable Truth